addy100/react-web-SJ/README.md

 # react-website-ShakesJeer
-Demo making of templates and executing the details.
+Demo building templates and executing the details.